nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 As your database gets larger, scrolling and finding a certain employee becomes harder.
 However, ExecutivePro will ease this process through the `find` command.
-By following the format below, ExecutivePro will show a list of all employees in ExecutivePro whose names match the keyword provided.
+By following the format below, ExecutivePro will show a list of all employees in ExecutivePro whose names or departments match the keyword provided.

 Format: `find [*] KEYWORD [MORE_KEYWORDS]`